tegonal/lasius-docker-compose/README.md

 This is a companion repo for Lasius, the open source time tracking solution for teams.
 This repo will allow you to spin up a demo instance of Lasius in a few minutes on your local machine or on a server.

-This setup is currently populating the database with demo data.
-We will add an option to run a vanilla instance in the future.
+This setup currently provides two different configurations:
+1) testing: Local instance based on demo instance populated with demo data and started with the local oauth provider
+2) production: Local instance with an empty database attached to a local keycloak provider.
+Customize the setup to your needs or hook in other oauth providers

 If you are looking for the source-code visit the [main repo](https://github.com/tegonal/lasius).